mobluse/blockis/README.md

 (Table from https://github.com/rm-hull/max7219.)

 Discuss this resource in Swedish (på svenska): https://groups.google.com/forum/#!topic/coderdojo-lund/5CGq0gMiQac
-A video of the 8x8 LED matrix program is also in Swedish: https://youtu.be/A5NT93l-vrI
+A video of the 8x8 LED matrix program exists also in Swedish: https://youtu.be/A5NT93l-vrI

+Keys to play: See source code, e.g. blockis.c.